v1ggs/gulp-website-builder/README.md

 -  minify with CSSO
 -  cachebusting (JSON file for usage with HTML processor)
 -  a TODO file (.txt) with all todos and fixmes in the project's root folder
--  add developer info (in a comment) at the top of CSS files (in 'prod' environment)
+-  add developer or license info (in a comment) at the top of CSS files (in 'prod' environment)
 -  humans.txt is being updated on each build

 > If the CSS does not work, check purgeCSS rejected file, to see if the selector has been removed.